taran942/pluralsight_signin/README.md

-This is a clone sign-in page of pluralsight
+This is a clone sign-in page of pluralsight,
 I created it using html and css